Facioscapulohumeral muscular dystrophy: FSHD2

 FSHD with a D4Z4 array repeat size of 11 or greater is classified as FSHD2, responsible for 5% of FSHD cases.
 A 4qA allele is still required, and its adjacent D4Z4 repeat array is typically borderline shortened, with less than 30 repeats.
-A deactivating mutation of one of several DNA methylation genes is required for FSHD2, which contributes to hypomethylation of a borderline shortened D4Z4 repeat array, at which the genetic mechanism converges with FSHD1.
+A deactivating mutation in one of several DNA methylation genes is required for FSHD2, which contributes to hypomethylation of a borderline-shortened D4Z4 repeat array, at which the genetic mechanism converges with FSHD1.
 At least 85% of FSHD2 cases involve mutations in the gene SMCHD1 (structural maintenance of chromosomes flexible hinge domain containing 1) on chromosome 18.
-Specific mutations of SMCHD1 are also associated with Bosma arhinia and microphtalmia syndrome.
+Specific mutations of SMCHD1 are also associated with Bosma arhinia and microphthalmia syndrome.
 Another cause of FSHD2 is mutation in DNMT3B (DNA methyltransferase 3B).
 Mutations in DNMT3B can also cause ICF syndrome.
 As of 2020, early evidence indicates that a third cause of FSHD2 is mutation of the LRIF1 gene, which encodes the protein ligand-dependent nuclear receptor-interacting factor 1 (LRIF1).
 LRIF1 is known to interact with the SMCHD1 protein.
 As of 2019, it is presumed that mutation of additional, unidentified genes can cause FSHD2.

 FSHD2 associated with SMCHD1 or DNMT3B mutation, only requires one abnormal allele.
 These FSHD2-causative genes are not located next to the required D4Z4 array/4qA allele within the genome, and are thus inherited independently, resulting in a biallelic digenic inheritance pattern.
 For example, one parent without FSHD can pass on an SMCHD1 mutation, and the other parent, also without FSHD, can pass on a borderline-shortened D4Z4/4qA allele, bearing a child with FSHD2.
-For FSHD2 associated with LRIF1 mutation, both LRIF1 alleles need to be mutated, which theoretically yields an even more complex inheritance pattern, termed trialleic digenic.
+For FSHD2 associated with LRIF1 mutation, both LRIF1 alleles need to be mutated, which theoretically yields an even more complex inheritance pattern, termed triallelic digenic.